Medical Records

 We are committed to protecting your privacy and do not fax PHI (protected health information) per health system policy.
 Additionally, your medical record may contain sensitive information protected under federal and state regulations (including information about psychiatric, drug and/or alcohol abuse, HIV/AIDS, and or sexual abuse.
 Authorizations to release sensitive information must refer specifically to the information that is to be released.

-Family and Friends List for Outpatient Clinics Only
+Family & Friends List for Outpatient Clinics Only

-This form documents my authorization for Michigan Medicine to request my medical records from an outside health system, clinic, or provider.
+This form documents my authorization for U-M Health to request my medical records from an outside health system, clinic, or provider.
 Before filling out this form, check if the outside health system, clinic, or provider participates with Care Everywhere or Care Anywhere allowing the electronic exchange of health information for the most efficient process.

 Please contact the Washtenaw County Clerk’s Office of Records and Deeds at 734-222-6720.
 The University of Michigan does not provide copies of birth or death certificates.